 Keep An Eye On The Changes

 CPT updates occur annually along with Health Common Procedure Coding System (HCPCS) and ICD-10.
-It’s critical for the Cardiology coders to be well-informed and educated on all coding related updates.
-However, today it’s more imperative that they understand what impact elements value based care and new reporting guidelines will have on cost of patient care.
+It’s critical for the Cardiology coders to be well-informed and educated on all coding-related updates.
+However, today it’s more imperative that they understand what impact elements value-based care and new reporting guidelines will have on the cost of patient care.

 In The End…

-The tips mentioned above are intended as a pivotal point to transform your Cardiology billing and coding department into optimal condition, and to ensure you are prepared for many modern day challenges as well as the ups and downs that come in the healthcare industry — all this with an eye to increase your revenue cycle management.
+The tips mentioned above are intended as a pivotal point to transform your Cardiology billing and coding department into optimal condition, and to ensure you are prepared for many modern-day challenges as well as the ups and downs that come in the healthcare industry — all this with an eye to increasing your revenue cycle management.